Real-Time Analytics: Building Blocks and Architecture

 Figure: Data architecture for real-time analytics

-Example: How Netflix Ensures a High-Quality Experience
+How Netflix Ensures a High-Quality Experience

-Real-time analytics plays a key role in Netflix’s ability to deliver a consistently great experience for more than 200 million users enjoying 250 million hours of content every day.
+Real-time analytics plays a key role in Netflix’s ability to deliver a consistently great customer experience for more than 200 million users enjoying 250 million hours of content every day.
 Netflix built an observability application for real-time monitoring of over 300 million devices.

 Using real-time logs from playback devices streamed through Apache Kafka and then ingested event-by-event into Apache Druid, Netflix is able to derive measurements that understand and quantify how user devices are handling browsing and playback.